modelica/MA-Bylaws/MA-Bylaws.md

-Proposals and statements to be presented at an Assembly meeting must be sent in writing (via post, fax or email) to the Chairperson of the meeting at the latest two weeks before the meeting.
+Proposals and statements to be presented at an Assembly meeting must be sent in writing (via post, fax or email) to the Chairperson of the meeting at the latest three weeks before the meeting.

-The final agenda, proposals and documents must be available to the members at latest one week before the meeting.
+The final agenda, proposals and documents must be available to the members at latest two weeks before the meeting.

 Proposals for a change in the Bylaws, conducting or cancelling elections may not be treated as "other business".